olegabu/fabric-starter/README.md

 # Example with a network of 3 organizations

 You can replace default DOMAIN *example.com* and *org1*, *org2* with the names of your organizations.
-Extend this example by adding more than 3 organizations and any number of channels with various org membership.
+Extend this example by adding more than 3 organizations and any number of channels with various membership.

 ## Create organizations and add them to the consortium